A Two-Michelin-Starred Sushi Restaurant, Where Taking Over The Tradition of Edomae in Kitakyushu

-The counter inside, made using planks from a 300 year-old gingko tree, only seats eight.
-Natural light comes into the room through the shoji screen, showing different faces of the restaurant in the day and at night.
-Nikaku has a private feel, and is perfect for spending valuable time with your loved ones.
-You’ll want to come to this famous restaurant every season to savor its sushi, made using in-season Kitakyushu seafood, and experience the refinement of the times before Edo.
+The counter is a plank of 300 year-old gingko tree and there are only eight seats available.
+Natural light comes into the room through the shoji screen showing different faces of the restaurant in the day and at night.
+Nikaku is the perfect place to spend valuable time with your loved ones in friendly atmosphere.
+You want to come to this famous restaurant every season to savour its sushi which use in-season fishes caught in Kitakyushu, and experience the elegance of “Edomae”.

 A 15-minute taxi from Kokura Station, JR-Kyushu Kagoshima Line